evadne/packmatic/README.md

 # Packmatic

-**Packmatic** generates Zip Streams by aggregating File or URL Sources.
+**Packmatic** generates Zip streams by aggregating File or URL Sources.

 By using a Stream, the caller can compose it within the confines of Plug’s request/response model and serve the content of the resultant Zip acrhive in a streaming fashion.
 This allows fast delivery of a Zip archive consisting of many disparate parts hosted in different places, without having to first spool all of them to disk.